|

 System.String[]

 This is different from using both the ContentKeywords and SubjectKeywords parameters.
-If you use both the ContentKeywords and SubjectKeywords parameters, the command will import only those messages that have both the keyword that you specify for the ContentKeywords parameter in the message body or attachment content, and the keyword you specify for the SubjectKeywords parameter in the subject.
+If you use both the ContentKeywords and SubjectKeywords parameters, the command imports only those messages that have both the keyword that you specify for the ContentKeywords parameter in the message body or attachment content, and the keyword you specify for the SubjectKeywords parameter in the subject.

 AllowDuplicates